bbauska/TUMx-DWAPNx/README.md

 You could also call it the model for all the objects that are contained in the document.

-So, that\'s why, this tree structure is what we mean when we refer to the document object
+So, that&apos;s why, this tree structure is what we mean when we refer to the document object

 model or DOM for short.